An Illustrated Affair

 A sketch of the setting: the Outdoor Art Club, in Mill Valley, California.
 As the bar is being set up in the foreground.
 When we scanned these images–which are plain old No. 2 pencils on sketchbook spreads–we pumped the contrast a little.
 It works on the line drawings, but the tonal passages collapse some.
 Oh well.

 The ceremony itself.
 I planned to make a drawing here that I'd work up later as a gouache painting.
 Here's the pencil, complete with notes to myself about color.
 It looks like a mess, but it captured the necessary information.
-Near the top of this post, the gouache.
+Below it, the gouache.
 Painted right on top of the pencil drawing, in the book.

 Drawings like this compress time.
 I started the picture on the left, with the bridesmaids.
 When the other participants processed, the party closed in on itself.
 As the ceremony unfolded, the bridesmaids turned to face the action, and thus would not have been in these positions at the moment of the blessing captured on the right.
 Aspects of this temporal compression run all through the image.